BA-IT/MS-IT Dual Degree Program

 The BA-IT/MS-IT program is a five-year program that gives academically successful Loyola SCPS BA-IT majors the opportunity to pursue the MS degree in Information Technology, while completing their BA degree.

-The BA-IT program is described on the The SCPS BAIT site.
+The BA-IT program is described on The SCPS BAIT site.
 The SCPS also has a checklist for the dual program.

-This programs reduce the total number of courses needed and the total time needed for the combined degrees.
+These programs reduce the total number of courses needed and the total time needed for the combined degrees.

-Students must specifically apply to the Graduate School, generally in the semester they will reach 90 total credits, by using The Graduate Application Form.
+Students must specifically apply to the Graduate School, generally in the semester, they will reach 90 total credits, by using The Graduate Application Form.
 See Application Requirements and Application Information below for more details.

 The stand-alone MS-IT program requires 30 credits of graduate courses.
 This generally takes one and a half years to complete.
 BA/MS students must also take 30 credits of courses at the 400 level or greater.
-The main advantages come from the fact that some of the MS courses may be double counted, applying to the BA also, and there can be a shift in some of the required MS courses based on what students took in the BA portion.
+The main advantages come from the fact that some of the MS courses may be double-counted, applying to the BA also, and there can be a shift in some of the required MS courses based on what students took in the BA portion.
 In particular students in the BA/MS program are allowed to “double count” 9 credits (generally three 3-credit courses) of their Loyola COMP courses for both their BA and MS degrees.
 Each must be a 400 level course in place of a 300 level major course, taken after the student's BA/MS admission has been approved.
 Hence a BA/MS student with 120 credits and 9 400-level COMP credits counted for the BA is required to take only 21 credits (instead of 30 credits) of additional 400-level courses.
 Students can finish the program in five years.
 Some further special rules: